mvgician/rock-paper-scissors-but-with-your-actual-hand/README.md

 # rock-paper-scissors-but-with-your-actual-hand
-Python + OpenCV implementation of the iconic rock paper scissors game using a convolutional neural network and optical flow to play using your actual hand (and a camera).
+Keras + OpenCV implementation of the iconic rock paper scissors game using a convolutional neural network and optical flow to play using your actual hand (and a camera).
 The machine to play against is extracted from http://www.rpscontest.com/

 Hand gesture recognition based on: https://github.com/anantSinghCross/realtime-hand-gesture-recognition